-Audio hardly gets more immersive than what you get with surround sound.
-Sure, stereo is enough to give a decent sense of direction and virtual surround.
+Audio hardly gets more engaging than what you get with surround sound.
+Sure, stereo is enough to give a nice sense of direction and virtual surround.
 It can also efficiently emulate a true surround experience when combined with good headphones, but nothing quite compares to the real thing.

 If you’re interested in getting your very own surround system, here is our selection of the very best pre-made surround sound systems for gaming.
-The list includes multiple solutions across a completely wide price range, so everyone will find a good system for their budget.
+The list includes multiple solutions across an extensive price range so that everyone will find a good system for their budget.

 Top 6 Surround Sound Systems For 2020